-This great cancer and inflammation fighter may not look like much, but it is full of great Omega-3 fatty acids—and it is a great source of protein, calcium, and iron.
+This great inflammation and cancer fighter may not look like much, but it is full of great omega-3 fatty acids—and it is a great source of protein, calcium, and iron.
 Plus, it's easy to make!

 This article talks about what happens to hair after chemo therapy has ended and your hair starts growing back.

 Explore Lynden, Washington, home to one of the largest Dutch American communities in the United States.
 The city's Dutch Heritage is reflected in its storefronts, signage, and architecture.

 Making your own card is not just rewarding.
 It also shows that you put thought and effort into the card you present to a friend or loved one.
 These paper towel greeting cards are easy and fun.